 The Answer from God’s Word:

 God does not repeat the same work.
 Jesus’ stage of work has already been completed, and God will never again undertake that stage of work.
 The work of God is irreconcilable with the conceptions of man; for example, the Old Testament foretold the coming of a Messiah, but it turned out that Jesus came, so it would be wrong for another Messiah to come again.
 Jesus has already come once, and it would be wrong if Jesus were to come again this time.
 There is one name for every age, and each name is characterized by the age.
-In the conceptions of man, God must always display signs and wonders, must always heal and cast out demons, and must always be just like Jesus, yet this time God is not like that at all.
-If, during the last days, God still displayed signs and wonders, and still cast out demons and healed—if He did exactly the same as Jesus—then God would be repeating the same work, and the work of Jesus would have no significance or value.
+In the conceptions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus, yet this time God is not like that at all.
+If, during the last days, God still displayed signs and wonders, and still cast out demons and healed the sick—if He did exactly the same as Jesus—then God would be repeating the same work, and the work of Jesus would have no significance or value.
 Thus, God carries out one stage of work in every age.
 Once each stage of His work has been completed, it is soon imitated by evil spirits, and after Satan begins to follow on the heels of God, God changes to a different method; once God has completed a stage of His work, it is imitated by evil spirits.
 You must be clear about these things.
 Why is the work of God today different to the work of Jesus?
-Why does God today not display signs and wonders, not cast out demons, and not heal?
+Why does God today not display signs and wonders, not cast out demons, and not heal the sick?
 If Jesus’ work were the same as the work done during the Age of Law, could He have represented the God of the Age of Grace?
 Could Jesus have completed the work of crucifixion?
 If, as in the Age of Law, Jesus had entered into the temple and kept the Sabbath, then He would have been persecuted by none and embraced by all.
 If that were so, could He have been crucified?
 Could He have completed the work of redemption?
 What would be the point if God incarnate of the last days displayed signs and wonders, like Jesus?
 Only if God does another part of His work during the last days, one that represents part of His management plan, can man gain a deeper knowledge of God, and only then can God’s management plan be completed.

 Today, it should be clear to all of you that, in the last days, it is principally the fact of “the Word becomes flesh” that is accomplished by God.
 Through His actual work on earth, He causes man to know Him, and to engage with Him, and to see His actual deeds.
 He causes man to clearly see that He is able to display signs and wonders and there are also times when He is unable to do so, and this is dependent on the age.
 From this you can see that God is not incapable of displaying signs and wonders, but instead changes His working according to His work, and according to the age.
 In the current stage of work, He does not show signs and wonders; that He showed some signs and wonders in the age of Jesus was because His work in that age was different.
 God does not do that work today, and some people believe Him incapable of displaying signs and wonders, or else they think that if He does not display signs and wonders, then He is not God.
 Is that not a fallacy?
 God is able to display signs and wonders, but He is working in a different age, and so He does not do such work.
 Because this is a different age, and because this is a different stage of God’s work, the deeds made plain by God are also different.
 Man’s belief in God is not the belief in signs and wonders, nor the belief in miracles, but the belief in His real work during the new age. … In each age, God makes plain different deeds.
 In each age He makes plain part of the deeds of God, and the work of each age represents one part of the disposition of God, and represents one part of the deeds of God.
 The deeds that He makes plain vary with the age in which He works, but they all give man a knowledge of God that is deeper, a belief in God that is more down-to-earth, and more true.